athirakmohan/load-balancer/README.md

 - Extend the registry to handle named service hosts
 - Enhanced logging instead of using System.out.println.

-Modern JDK allows replacing Vector and manual synchronization with concurrent collections and thread pools, using NIO and HTTP/2 for scalable non-blocking I/O .
+Modern JDK allows replacing vector and manual synchronization with concurrent collections and thread pools, using NIO and HTTP/2 for scalable non-blocking I/O .
 Features like  completableFuture, try with resources, streams, virtual threads and records simplify concurrency, resource management, data processing and asynchronous programming .